…because some thoughts are worth remembering

 Photo: (above) Queen’s carriage returns to Marselisborg Summer Palace. (below) Closeup of the carriage.

-Photo: Danish children awaiting for their birthday buns after waiving their Dannebrog (the Danish flag) to greet the Queen.
+Photo: Danish children awaiting their birthday buns after waiving their Dannebrog (the Danish flag) to greet the Queen.